Former North Shore community chair guilty of paying for child sex shows

 Lawes was later found to be making payments to the leaders of the child-sex ring.

-In September 2017, police seized three devices from Lawes' home and when the computers by New Zealand Customs dozens of objectionable publications were found.
+In September 2017, police seized three devices from Lawes' home and when the computers were searched by New Zealand Customs dozens of objectionable publications were found.

-Lawes had hundreds of images of young and teenage children, some potentially as young as three, on his computer.
+Hundreds of images of young and teenage children, some potentially as young as three, were found on his computer.

 Online chat and email communications also show Lawes was, at times, asking how old the children were.